gramineproject/gramine/Documentation/devel/features.md

 > ⚠ Below description assumes x86-64 architecture.

-Gramine implements the system-call entry point (analogous to the `SYSCALL` x86 instruction).
+Gramine implements the system-call entry point (analogous to the `SYSCALL` x86 instruction ABI).
 Instead of performing a context switch from userland (ring-3) to kernelspace (ring-0), Gramine relies on the system call being routed directly into Gramine process.
 There are two paths how the application's system call requests end up in Gramine emulation: